 The Ultimate Exuma Yacht Charter

-The Exuma island chain in the Bahamas consists of over 365 islands (cays), encompassing a remarkably diverse array of attractions.
-With Exuma yacht charter, the world of Bahamian beauty lies at your fingertips, including but not limited to idyllic sandy beaches, isolated anchorages, vibrant sea-scapes, delectable restaurants and up-scale resorts.
-Beginning just 35 nautical miles south of Nassau, home to Lynden International Airport with regular commercial flights to both the mainland United States and Europe, Exuma yacht charter is easily accessible and is undoubtedly one of the best yacht charter destinations in the world.
+The Exuma island chain in the Bahamas boasts over 365 islands (cays), providing a variety of attractions.
+Choosing an Exuma yacht charter allows you to access the beauty of the Bahamas easily.
+You’ll enjoy picturesque sandy beaches, secluded anchorages, vibrant sea-scapes, excellent restaurants, and upscale resorts.
+Beginning just 35 nautical miles south of Nassau, home to Lynden International Airport with regular commercial flights to the mainland United States and Europe, an Exuma yacht charter is conveniently accessible, solidifying its status as one of the world’s top yacht charter destinations.

-Divided into three main areas, Great Exuma, Little Exuma and The Exuma Cays, the Exumas both complement and contrast Nassau’s energetic resorts.
-While Great and Little Exuma are well renowned for their laid-back atmosphere and sparsely populated beaches, the Exuma Cays boast an array of luxury resorts and private homes littered among some of the region’s most stunning scenery.
+The Exumas, with three main areas—Great Exuma, Little Exuma, and The Exuma Cays—offer a mix that complements and contrasts Nassau’s lively resorts.
+Great and Little Exuma are famous for their laid-back atmosphere and sparsely populated beaches.
+In contrast, the Exuma Cays showcase luxury resorts and private homes amid some of the region’s most stunning scenery.

-Due to it’s low elevation and position in the Gulf Stream the Bahamas has a winterless climate that is ideal for yacht rental.
-Peak season runs from December to April where the islands see average temperatures of 25 degrees celsius and a divine 23 degrees Celsius in the sea.
-Christmas and New Years are the most in-demand dates for Exuma yacht charter, so it is advised to begin planning your retreat well in-advance.
+Due to its low elevation and position in the Gulf Stream, the Bahamas enjoys a winterless climate, making it ideal for yacht rental.
+The peak season, from December to April, experiences average temperatures of 25 degrees Celsius, with the sea a delightful 23 degrees Celsius.
+Christmas and New Year are the most sought-after dates for Exuma yacht charter, so it’s wise to plan your retreat well in advance.

 Peak season in the Bahamas runs from December to April where the islands see average temperatures of 25 degrees celsius and a divine 23 degrees celsius in the sea.